williammora1984/UMAT_GTN/README.md

 The integration test folder /2_Test_Abaqus_input_files contains that defines the geometries, type of elements, restriction steps to make the tension test and hidrostatic in single elements.
 In this commit are uploaded the following files

 test_ht_vol.inp, test_uni_tens_pla_strain.inp, test_uni_tens_pla_strain_rot90.inp, test_uni_tens_pla_stress.inp

+19.10.2021
+Implementation of plastic return and plain stress

+Update of the material routine with implementation of the plastic return, plain stress and algorithmic tangent stiffness.
+All the related files that had modification also are updated.

+Uplaoad of the folder 3_UMAT/ This folder contains the files that must be compiled for Abaqus and therefore has some little differences with respect to the files that are compiled only with gfortran.